-Our principal commitments consist primarily of obligations under our leases for our office space and contractual commitments for capital leases and equipment financing as well as content delivery network services, hosting and other support services.
+Our principal commitments consist primarily of obligations under our leases for our office as well as content delivery network services, hosting and other support services.
 Other than these lease obligations and contractual commitments, we do not have commercial commitments under lines of credit, standby repurchase obligations or other such debt arrangements.

-Our contractual obligations as of December 31, 2018 are summarized in our Annual Report on Form 10-K for the year ended December 31, 2018.
+Our contractual obligations as of December 31, 2018 are summarized in our Annual Report on Form10-K for the year ended December 31, 2018.